duckien242/HW_02/README.md

 2. After fixing the bugs `SumRatio` class, run `Test2.py` script.
 Note that while `SumRatio` class implicitly assumes the `x` and `y` have the same number of elements, the `x` and `y` used in `Test2.py` have different sizes.
-But when you try to run `Test2.py` it runs without any issues and prints `1.0` for the sum of element-wise ratios.
+But when you run `Test2.py` it runs without any issues and prints `1.0` for the sum of element-wise ratios.
+This is clearly an error since the sum of element-wise ratios of two arrays that have different length is not defined.
-This is clearly an error.
-These types of errors are often hard to catch because Python won't complain about them.
+These types of errors are often hard to catch because Python won't complain about them at run time.
-One way to safe-guard your code against these sorts of error is to have Python explicitly check the assumptions held by classes.
+One way to safe-guard your code against these such errors is to have Python explicitly check the assumptions held by classes.
 Read [this post](https://wiki.python.org/moin/UsingAssertionsEffectively) to learn how to use `assert` for this purpose.
  Use `assert` in the implementation of `SumRatio` to ensure